wavemotion-dave/StellaDS/readme.txt

 to select a file, then use A to load it.

 Controls :
- * Direction pad : the joystick ...
+ * D-Pad   : the Joystick
  * A       : Fire button
- * SELECT  : SELECT Trigger
+ * SELECT  : SELECT switch
+ * START   : START switch
+ * R-Trig  : FPS Display
+ * L-Trig  : Press and Hold for MAX Speed

  Use stylus on buttons for other actions on bottom screen.
 --------------------------------------------------------------------------------